Last edit: 15/11/2025

 The 2004 edition of EN ISO 14122-4 contained the following text concerning the danger of falling:

-In the Instructions for use, the following text was reported:
+In the Instructions for use, the following text has to be indicated:

 6.2 Instructions for using ladders with fall arrest